-Consent number Purpose Granted Review Expires Water abstraction pe ermits 0489-2.3 To dam the Pātea River (forming Lake Rotorangi) and divert water from Lake Rotorangi through the Scheme's intake structure, the service spillway, auxiliary spillway and emergency spillway, for hydro-electric power generation purposes 17 December 2010 Varied 29 September 2017 2028 or within two months of expert panel recommendation 1 June 2040 0491-2.1 To take and use water from Lake Rotorangi for hydro-electric power generation purposes 17 December 2010 Varied 29 September 2017 2028 or within two months of expert panel recommendation 1 June 2040 7192-1 To take groundwater to provide a domestic water supply to facilities at the Pātea Dam, including the powerhouse, dwellings and a camping ground 17 December 2010 June 2028 1 June 2040 Water discharge pe rmits 7190-1.1 To discharge water from the Pātea power house and the main service spillway to the Pātea River for hydro-electric power generation purposes 17 December 2010 Varied 29 September 2017 June 2028 1 June 2040 7191-1 To discharge water from the Pātea Hydro- electric scheme's auxiliary spillway and emergency spillway to the Pātea River via spillway creek 17 December 2010 December 2028 1 June 2040 Air discharge peri mit 7193-1 To discharge contaminants [including water/dust and particulate matter] into the air from moveable wet and dry abrasive blasting processes during the maintenance of plant and equipment at the Pātea Hydroelectric Power Scheme No reviews remaining, operating under s.124 protection 1 June 2020 7194-1 To discharge contaminants [combustion products] into the air during the burning of driftwood captured by the Pātea Hydroelectric Power Scheme log boom 30 June 2009 No reviews remaining 1 June 2028 Land use permit ts .

-Consent number Purpose Granted Review Expires 0488-2 To use the existing Pātea Dam and associated infrastructure in, on, under or over the bed of the Pātea River and Lake Rotorangi for hydroelectric power generation purposes 17 December 2010 June 2028 1 June 2040 7188-1 To maintain, repair, alter and reconstruct structures and works [including but not limited to the Pātea dam, log boom, auxiliary spillway, emergency spillway, flood channels, river training works and boat ramps] in, on, under or over the bed of the Pātea River and Lake Rotorangi 17 December 2017 June 2028 1 June 2040 7773-1 To place and use a floating pontoon in Lake Rotorangi, including associated excavation and disturbance of the lake bed, for recreational purposes 26 January 2011 No reviews remaining 1 June 2028
+Consent number Purpose Granted Review Expires Water abstraction pe ermits 0489-2.3/ 0489-2.4 To dam the Pātea River (forming Lake Rotorangi) and divert water from Lake Rotorangi through the Scheme's intake structure, the service spillway, auxiliary spillway and emergency spillway, for hydroelectric power generation purposes 17 December 2010 Varied 29 September 2017 2 November 2023 2028 or within two months of Expert Panel recommendation 1 June 2040 0491-2.1 To take and use water from Lake Rotorangi for hydroelectric power generation purposes 2028 or within two months of Expert Panel recommendation 1 June 2040 7192-1 To take groundwater to provide a domestic water supply to facilities at the Pātea Dam, including the powerhouse, dwellings and a camping ground 17 December 2010 June 2028 1 June 2040 Water discharge per rmits 1 7190-1.1 To discharge water from the Pātea powerhouse and the main service spillway to the Pātea River for hydroelectric power generation purposes 17 December 2010 Varied 29 September 2017 June 2028 1 June 2040 7191-1 To discharge water from the Pātea hydroelectric scheme's auxiliary spillway and emergency spillway to the Pātea River via spillway creek 17 December 2010 December 2028 1 June 2040 Air discharge perr nit , 7193-1 To discharge contaminants [including water/dust and particulate matter] into the air from moveable wet and dry abrasive blasting processes during the maintenance of plant and equipment at the Pātea Hydroelectric Power Scheme 30 June 2009 No reviews remaining, operating under s.124 protection.
+Consent now expired.
+1 June 2020 Application for renewal withdrawn 29 May 2024 7194-1 To discharge contaminants [combustion products] into the air during the burning of driftwood captured by the Pātea Hydroelectric Power Scheme log boom 30 June 2009 No reviews remaining 1 June 2028 Land use permit S 0488-2 To use the existing Pātea Dam and associated infrastructure in, on, under or over the bed of the Pātea River and Lake Rotorangi for hydroelectric power generation purposes 17 December 2010 June 2028 1 June 2040 To maintain, repair, alter and reconstruct structures and works [including but not limited to the Pātea dam, log boom, auxiliary spillway, emergency spillway, flood channels, river training works and boat ramps] in, on, under or over the bed of the Pātea River and Lake Rotorangi 17 December 2017 June 2028 1 June 2040 7773-1 To place and use a floating pontoon in Lake Rotorangi, including associated excavation and disturbance of the lakebed, for recreational purposes 26 January 2011 No reviews remaining 1 June 2028